Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 Yes, but only for certain areas of law.
 We offer free consultations for the following types of situations:

-- Real estate closings: This includes a home purchase, sale, refinance, transfer of title, or ILA
+- Real estate closings: This includes a home purchase, sale, refinance, transfer of title, or ILA.
+Click here to book a call with a real estate lawyer.

 - Criminal defence: You have been arrested or charged with a crime.